cliffeh/quartr/README.md

 Some of the things I want this repo to have:

 * A Quart "Hello World"-style app as a starting point
-* A strict linting/test suite for this app, with 100% coverage and no warnings [WIP]
+* A linting/test suite for this app, with 100% coverage and no warnings
 * A Dockerfile for containerizing the app
 * A basic [Makefile](./Makefile) with helpful build targets for local dev